 Drive 45 minutes further north and you will arrive in the world class resort town of Whistler.
 Not only do you have great hikes, mountain biking, paddle boarding, caneoing and more, you also have access to a wide array of resort shops and lovely full-service hotels.
 Restaurants range from tasty food carts to award-winning fine dining.

-Whether you want to have a laid back afternoon by the lake (there are 5 to choose from), or ride one of the longest ziplines in North America – there is something for everyone.
+Whether you want to have a laid back afternoon by the lake, or ride one of the longest ziplines in North America – there is something for everyone.

 Where to stay: The Nita Lake Lodge is located right beside the lake of the same name and has gorgeous west coast-styled studio to 2 bedroom suites.
 If you prefer something right in Whistler Village, the Summit Lodge Boutique Hotel is a big favourite among visitors.

 Learn more at: Tourism Whistler

 Drive just a little further north (+60km roundtrip) and you will arrive in the agriculturally rich Pemberton Valley.
-Go on a horseback riding adventure, get your bounty at the farmer’s market, or relax over a pint at the family-owned brewery The Beer Farmers.
+Go on a horseback riding adventure, get your bounty at the farmer’s market, or relax over a pint at the The Beer Farmers brewery.

-Where to stay: The Pemberton Valley Lodge all-suites hotel offers upscale amenities, an outdoor heated pool, and a hot tub with views of Mt.
+Where to stay: The Pemberton Valley Lodge suites hotel offers upscale amenities, an outdoor heated pool, and a hot tub with views of Mt.
 Currie.

 Learn more at: Tourism Pemberton

 For the Drive Back

 To return from your Vancouver to Whistler road trip, you can backtrack along the same Sea-to-Sky highway offers even better views of Howe Sound than on the way up.
 Alternatively, you can make a loop of it, carrying on from Pemberton to Lillooet, and then returning via the Fraser Canyon (which used to be the main highway into the BC interior before the Coquihalla Highway was built).